Sumeet-Aulakh/Wordle/readme.md

    - An incorrect letter will be marked with a red border.
 5. Keep guessing until you correctly guess the word or run out of attempts.
 6. If you run out of attempts, the correct word will be revealed.
-7. You can start a new game by clicking the "New Game" button.

 Enjoy playing Wordle and have fun!